bleepr/bleepr.github.io/nantas.markdown

 ## Evaluation

-How did the system fare?
-Could had it been better?
+To evaluate the system we created a survey and collected 21 responses, 18 of which categorized as moderate consumers in restaurants and 3 staff members of restaurant.

+The overall system was rated between good and excellent with all the participants rating over 4/5 in originality and user experience.
+The design of the website was praised for the responsiveness (since it was shown on a 13" laptop and a standard 5" smartphone screen).
+11 of the participants said that the design was good looking, while the remaining 10 would have liked the website to look "prettier"; of the 3 staff members 2 praised the usability and quickness.
+Overall all the users showed a clear interest in trying the system live, with the 3 restaurants staff members saying that "it would probably benefit both them and their costumers".
+It is although unclear whether they would be happy to self-host the service.

-In terms of data analysis, it is clear that the system is comprehensive and robust in terms of what's visualised, but much of the power of machine learning has not been used yet.
-For instance using only the gradient of the last few data points to provide estimates of future values greatly limits the prediction's accuracy.
-A better way to use the data would be to construct a model not only based on previous data, but also on environmental data such as weather, city events, tourism data and so on.
+In terms of data analysis, the system seemed comprehensive and robust in terms of what is visualised to the staff, but 1 staff member asked for additional analysis including most ordered food with respect to the season and times of the day.
+Additional analytics could be provided by coupling the Bleepr data with environmental data such as weather, city events, tourism data and so on.

 ## Conclusions